dcotelo/ChartImpact/GETTING_STARTED.md

-# Getting Started with Helm Chart Diff Viewer
+# Getting Started with Chart Impact

-This guide will help you quickly get started with the Helm Chart Diff Viewer web application.
+This guide will help you quickly get started with the Chart Impact web application.

 ## 🚀 Quick Start